Brent-W-Anderson/ESSENCE/README.md

 #### $${\color{#9AA6B2} \text{BUG FIXES/TODOs}}$$

-&nbsp;&nbsp;&nbsp;&nbsp;
-##### 🔹Add changelog & versioning list-page to project (this should keep track of dates and times at each version), so there can be a list when creating new builds and can keep track of changes when they happened.
+&nbsp;&nbsp;&nbsp;&nbsp;🔹Add changelog & versioning list-page to project (this should keep track of dates and times at each version), so there can be a list when creating new builds and can keep track of changes when they happened.